 You can also make homemade mayonnaise really easily.

 Is Miracle Whip Gluten Free?

 Many people prefer to use Miracle Whip when they are using mayonnaise.
-Miracle Whip is made by Kraft.
-Both Miracle Whip and regular mayonnaise are made with the same ingredients, including egg, oil, and an acid like lemon juice, but Miracle whip also contains a little sugar and some seasoning.
+Kraft makes Miracle Whip.
+Both Miracle Whip and regular mayonnaise are made with the same ingredients, including egg, oil, and an acid like lemon juice, but Miracle Whip also contains a little sugar and some seasoning.

-Miracle Whip has no gluten-containing ingredients, but it is not certified gluten free.
+Miracle Whip has no gluten-containing ingredients but is not certified gluten-free.
 The manufacturer does not label Miracle Whip as gluten free.
 There is a chance Miracle Whip is made on shared equipment.

 Miracle Whip Ingredients: